Was the Virgin Birth Truly Necessary?

 because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 10 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 Romans 10:9-10 (ESV)

 We confess what we believe; so, if we confess that Jesus is Lord, it is because that is what we believe.
 Confession of Christ’s lordship presupposes that we properly respond as his subjects, which is to give allegiance, honor, trust, love, and obedient service to him.
 Those who do this are forgiven of their sins of disobedience and disloyalty to God and his Messiah King.
-It’s really pretty simple, but often misunderstood.
+It’s really very simple, but often misunderstood.
 We are not asked merely to confess that Jesus is our merciful Savior who died for our sins as God’s Lamb, but who does not require anything from us.
 Rather, we are told to confess that he is Lord, which presupposes our love, loyalty, and obedience.

 When we confess that Jesus is Lord, we acknowledge his true identity, declare our allegiance, and devote ourselves to a lifetime of service, just as Amasai did toward King David so long ago.